 So solely relying on this specially formulated food for the larger hedgehog isn’t advised for their smaller pygmy relation.

 I’ve recently come across some specific pygmy hedgehog formulated food mixes and these initially seem fine but checking the ingredients shows a lot of vitamins have been added.
 Overloading pygmy hedgehogs with vitamins mixes isn’t something I consider a good idea, so I would avoid these type of food mixes.

-What food is toxic to African Pygmy Hedgehogs?
+What food is toxic to hedgehogs?
 Grapes, Raisins, Onions, Celery, Avocados are just a few foods pygmy hedgehogs should never be given.
 Other foods like dairy-based can cause digestive issues as hedgehogs are lactose intolerant.

-Can African Pygmy Hedgehogs choke?
+Can hedgehogs choke?
 Yes, they can choke if the food pieces are too big for them or are too sticky and get lodged in their airway.
 When they are choking they tend to paw at their mouths or worse case they can stop breathing.